wemaintain-labs/backend-test/README.md

 ## Step 1

 The first step of the exercise is to develop a single API Endpoint that returns the concerts matching the criterias given by the user.
+The architecture around that endpoint is left entirely up to the engineer (interface, database ...).
-The endpoint should accept the four filters below as GET parameters
+The endpoint should accept the four filters below as parameters

 ```
-GET /concerts
+concerts

 bandIds: String - Comma separated list of bandIds
 latitude: float